iharden/Chemical-Reaction-Integrator/README.md

 ![](Figures/snapshot_3.png?raw=true "Title")

-After specifiyng your system hit the "read in system" button.
+After specifying your system hit the "read in system" button.
 This will check how many different species are present and will create another set of text fields in which you can specify in initial concentration of the individual species.
 For example:

 ![](Figures/snapshot_4.png?raw=true "Title")